schmittnieto/schmittnieto.github.io/_posts/2025-01-09-azure-local-aks.md

 The ability to manage applications and AKS clusters through ClickOps (directly in the Azure Portal) is a game-changer.
 Whether you’re a fan of this approach or not, it’s undeniable that it simplifies the learning curve for newcomers.
-Coming from the 22H2 version, where configurations were far from straightforward, I truly appreciate the improvements in manageability—whether through code or the portal.
+Coming from the 22H2 version, where configurations were far from straightforward, I truly appreciate the improvements in manageability, whether through code or the portal.
 These advancements make it easier to showcase AKS to clients and demonstrate its potential effectively.

 ## Installation of Arc Data Services and SQL Managed Instance